 Terms of Appointment

-The successful candidate will be appointed Visiting Professor at McGill for the duration of his or her visit and will receive up to 80,000 CAD for a six-month visit, beginning in June 2017 or January 2018, or 160,000 CAD for a twelve-month visit, beginning in June 2017, September 2017, or January 2018.
+The successful candidate will be appointed Li Ka Shing Visiting Professor of Practice at McGill for the duration of his or her visit and will receive up to 80,000 CAD for a six-month visit, beginning in June 2018 or January 2019.

 This compensation will be provided in the form of a salary.
 The recipient will pay all expenses related to the visit to McGill out of that compensation, except for the costs of the visit(s) to Shantou University.
 The Faculty of Law will cover the costs of one two-week visit to Shantou University Law School during each term spent at McGill, up to 15,000 CAD per visit.